Oil falls on U.S. drilling but OPEC cuts support market

 “Should the outcome of the next OPEC meeting fall short of expectations, the large net-long speculative position on oil futures can unwind, sending prices lower and volatility higher.”

-Additional reporting by Henning Gloystein in Singapore; Editing by Susan Fenton and Edmund Blair
+Additional reporting by Henning Gloystein in Singapore; Editing by Edmund Blair and Mark Potter